konne88/konne88.github.io/_posts/2015-02-04-data-abstraction-0.md

       }
     }

 The example interfaces so far only contain operations to observe an object.
 ADTs also provide operations to create, combine, and reason about values.
 Can interfaces be extended to include these operations?
+The answer is _no_.
 Consider the following example:

     Inductive IntSetMethod := contains | isEmpty | isEmptyOk | empty | union.